 June 26, 2018 – CAC Meeting #9 Summary [PDF]

 June 21, 2018 – CAC Meeting #8 Summary [PDF]

 June 4, 2018 – CAC Meeting #7 Summary [PDF]

 March 29, 2018 – CAC Meeting #6 Summary

 January 8, 2018 – CAC Meeting #5 was part of Design Week, see “Preferred Design Concepts” above.

 Wed, Jan 16, 2019 6:30pm @ Mary Merrill Minneapolis Park & Recreation Board Headquarters

 The public may speak directly to the Park Board Commissioners about the plan, prior to the Board considering it for approval.

 A Service Area Master Plan is a process that engages the community to:

+The North Service Area Master Plan (NSAMP) will include all neighborhood parks north of I-394 and west of the Mississippi River.
+It does not include Regional Parks (Theodore Wirth, Victory Parkway, North Mississippi, and Above the Falls/RiverFirst) because these parks are required by the Metropolitan Council to have their own master plans.
 The project WILL include the Shingle Creek Regional Trail corridor and the Wirth Parkway corridor between Golden Valley Road and Lowry Avenue.
 These regional facilities do not have current master plans, so we will plan them along with the north side neighborhood parks.
 In all, 34 park properties are included in the NSAMP project.
 Click here for a map [PDF].